 Because the Jasper card is available to cardholders with only fair credit, cardholders need to prove their credit responsibility before they can access the cash back they’ve earned.
 After three months of on-time payments, you’ll automatically be credited with your cash back every month.

 If you do happen to miss a payment, or should your account otherwise fall out of good standing, your cash back will be locked and you won’t be able to earn any more cash back until your account is back in good standing.

 The Jasper card may not carry a particularly robust list of perks and benefits, but it does offer a few noteworthy advantages, including a chance at a fairly high credit limit and a reasonable list of fees.

 Chance at a good credit limit

-That said, the card’s starting limit is just $100, which falls short of the limit you’ll find on many unsecured cards open to people with a poor or limited credit history.
-These cards typically start you out a limit of at least $300.
+That said, the card’s starting limit is just $100, which falls short of the limit you’ll find even on many unsecured cards open to people with a poor or limited credit history.
+These cards typically start you out with a limit of at least $300.

 No annual fee or deposit requirement

 Having no annual fee makes this low-hassle card even easier for newbies to manage and is especially impressive since this is an unsecured card for people with fair credit history.